 - Right-click a folder and select “Download” to save a copy to your hard drive.

-- When you select that option, a “Preparing download” bar opens at the bottom right corner of Google Drive.
-This notification tells you that it is zipping the file.
+- A “Preparing download” bar opens, showing it zipping the file.
 It will let you know when it is ready to download, and the folder’s ZIP file will save to your browser’s default download folder.

-- Right-click the extracted folder in File Explorer and select “Properties” to open the Properties window.
+- Right-click the extracted folder in File Explorer and select “Properties.”
 The “General tab” includes folder size details.
 You can right-click the folder if you’re finished and select “Delete.”

 Add the Backup and Sync app to view Drive Folder Size

 Backup and Sync is an app that syncs Google Drive cloud storage with your hard disk.
-It displays all of your Google Drive files and folders within a Google Drive File Explorer folder.
-Since it shows the cloud storage folders in File Explorer, you can view Google Drive folder sizes in Windows’ native file manager by installing Backup and Sync on your computer.
+It displays all your Google Drive files and folders in File Explorer.
+You can view each Google Drive folder and file size there.

 To add Backup and Sync to Windows, click the “Download” button here.
 That will save the software’s installer to your hard drive.
 Open the software’s installer to add Backup and Sync to Windows.
 The installer will walk you through three steps to get you set up.

-File Explorer will now include a Google Drive folder, which you can open by clicking “Quick access > Google Drive.”
-File Explorer’s “Size” column does not include any folder storage size details in the main display, but you can check a folder’s size by hovering the cursor over a folder to open its tooltip.
+- File Explorer now includes a Google Drive folder, which you can open by clicking “Quick access > Google Drive” and then review a folder’s size by hovering the cursor over it.

 Want more room on your Google Drive?
 Check out this tutorial on how to free up Google Drive space.